 The neighbor told me that for 45 days straight, after his baby was born, he and his family would hear the sounds of heavy footsteps right outside their house.
 They could clearly hear limbs breaking and heavy breathing but never saw another person.
 They even threw rocks at it, but it was no deterrent.
-Dennis would admit that, on the nights he was working on his car, he also heard sounds from that area but blamed it on livestock, though those neighbors have no livestock and nothing was ever seen.
+Dennis would admit that, on the nights he was working on his car, he also heard footsteps from that area but blamed it on livestock, though those neighbors have no livestock and nothing was ever seen.

 The neighbor hinted that there were other things which were occurring but were not discussed.
 I was left with the impression that he may have seen something up in my loft.
 He said he was considering breaking lease and has been home very little since this discussion.
 A previous neighbor indicated that these incidents were often worse when I wasn't at home.
 This might have been due to my smudging and blessing the house when I was aware of activity.
 It might not have liked that.
 During one major smudging, the front door slammed shut though there was no breeze.
 I do know that after I had spent the night at a friend's house in Albuquerque after a long day's visit, I came home the next morning to find my cat hiding under my furniture, crying and terrified.

 Was it simply that she was afraid of being home alone now that my other cat died?
 Did something scare her?
 Did something hurt her?
 I will never again leave her at home, alone at night, in that house.

 What can be said about all of this?
 It took some odd experiences for me to look for a job in New Mexico.
 Some very bad experiences seem to be keeping me here.
 I'm low on money and need to move, possibly back to Colorado, if there were only some way to do it.